Risks Of Investing In Start-Ups

 - Liquidity Risk

 Start-ups are not publically traded companies.
 They are privately held and as a result, selling your securities can get very hard.
 Further, there is no secondary market available for anyone to buy off your securities from you.
 This means that one must think twice before investing.
 Make sure you put in money that you may not need for a good amount of time.
+As an angel investor, you must be sure about what you invest in.

 Sometimes, the people working in these start-ups may not be ethical.
 They can entrap investors into a scheme, stealing all the investment money in the process.
-This is another reason why angel investors must vet the company and conduct thorough research before going into business.
+This is another reason why angel investors in Mumbai must vet the company and conduct thorough research before going into business.
 A careful review of the fine print is a must.

 To Sum Up